cyberbotics/benchmark-record-action/README.md

 This composite action works with environment variables.
 It expects several input environment variables:

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
 Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
-- DEFAULT_CONTROLLER: name of the default controller used by the benchmark
 - INPUT_FETCH_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN
 - INPUT_PUSH_TOKEN: token used to push results to current repository, typically GITHUB_TOKEN